praj-tarun/praj-tarun/README.md

 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: I enjoy exploring the intersection of **AI** and **IoT**, and am always on the lookout for new ways to integrate these technologies for impactful solutions.
+- ⚡ Fun fact: I sometimes use graph algorithms to plan the shortest route on my travels—just like a real-life data scientist!